pingcap/docs-dm/en/migrate-data-using-dm.md

         }
         ```

-    - If you fail to start the data replication task, modify the configuration according to the returned prompt and then run the `start-task task.yaml` command to restart the task.
+    - If you fail to start the data migration task, modify the configuration according to the returned prompt and then run the `start-task task.yaml` command to restart the task.

-## Step 5: Check the data replication task
+## Step 5: Check the data migration task

-If you need to check the task state or whether a certain data replication task is running in the DM cluster, run the following command in dmctl:
+If you need to check the task state or whether a certain data migration task is running in the DM cluster, run the following command in dmctl:

 ```bash
 query-status
 ```

-## Step 6: Stop the data replication task
+## Step 6: Stop the data migration task

-If you do not need to replicate data any more, run the following command in dmctl to stop the task:
+If you do not need to migrate data any more, run the following command in dmctl to stop the task:

 ```bash
 # `test` is the task name that you set in the `name` configuration item of